Jikkenteki/BGG-PickToPlay/README.md

   appId: "1:1052651152055:web:4971b846529e25aa0ba332"}
   ```

-* At Authenication: enable the authentication with an email/password provider.
+* At Authentication: enable the authentication with an email/password provider.

 Edit the database rules in ```database.rules.json```.
 Deploy the database rules: